mindelements/question-application/README.md

 4. You dont have to setup a local web server on your desktop.
 Just clone the project using github for windows and commit once you're done.
 The build will run automatically.

+5. You have to create a design that will make this application usable in both mobile and desktop.

 Other Old Notes